-For centuries, poor people relied on dog labor in the kitchen.
-Small, short-legged dogs were forced to run in a wheel for hours to cook meat on a spit.
-Sometimes, owners even tossed a hot coal in the wheel to speed up the dogs.
+For centuries, impoverished people relied on dog labor to cook their food.
+Small, short-legged dogs were forced to run in a wheel for hours on end to cook meat on a spit.
+On occasion, owners would even toss a hot coal in the wheel to make the dogs run faster.

-They were called turnspit dogs, and unlike their fellow working dog breeds, they didn’t run outside in the fresh air.
-These dogs were forced to cook meat in the Middle Ages, until their pooch power was finally replaced by modern machines in the 1900s.
+Dogs bred for this purpose were called turnspit dogs, and unlike their fellow working dog breeds, they didn’t run outside in the fresh air.
+These dogs and their descendants were forced to cook meat from the Middle Ages until they were replaced by modern machines in the 1900s.

-The turnspit dog breed was designed to fit in a wheel and run for hours, all so that a person didn’t have to turn the roasting spit.
-People have been breeding and abusing dogs for centuries as the history of the bulldog exemplifies – and the turnspit dogs are no exception.
+The turnspit dog breed was designed to fit in a wheel and run for hours, all to save a person the trouble of turning a roasting spit.
+People have been breeding and abusing dogs for centuries – as the history of the bulldog demonstrates – and turnspit dogs were no exception.

-Humans have been cooking meat over fires for tens of thousands of years.
-But it wasn’t until the 1500s that people realized they could outsource the exhausting labor of cooking to an animal: the turnspit dog.
+Humans have been cooking meat over fires for tens of thousands of years, but not until the 1500s did people decide to outsource the exhausting labor of cooking to an animal: the turnspit dog.

 Turnspit dogs were “long-bodied, crooked-legged, and ugly dogs,” according to Edward Jesse, who wrote Anecdotes of Dogs in 1846.
 They also had “a suspicious, unhappy look about them, as if they were weary of the task they had to do.”

-It’s no wonder that turnspit dogs were unhappy.
-They labored in kitchens for hours with no break, sometimes tormented by meat hanging just outside their reach.
+Their source of unhappiness was hardly a mystery; they were forced to labor in kitchens for hours on end, sometimes tormented by meat hanging just outside their reach.

 Second, turnspit dogs had to fit in the wheel.
 In order to breed a dog of the right size, people bred dogs with short, stubby legs and stout bodies.
 Zoologist John Edward Grey’s Note on the Varieties of Dogs (1869) even argued that the “short and more or less bandy legs of the turnspit” should be classified as “abnormalities or physical defects” that people bred into dogs to serve human purposes.
 Gray warned that some of these breed variations could be “carried to such a great extent as to be absolute deformities.”

-Many dogs were bred to labor for humans, from hunting dogs to those trained to catch rats.
+Many dogs were bred to labor for humans, from hunting dogs to those trained as rat-catchers.
 But while other working dogs chased foxes in the woods or roamed the fields with shepherds, turnspit dogs were trapped in smoky kitchens day after day.

-In 1846, Edward Jesse compared turnspit dogs to other working dogs, noting how much harder their lot really was:
+In 1846, Edward Jesse compared turnspit dogs to other working dogs, noting how much more strenuous their task was: